-- 3. The Head of the Doctoral Programme specifies the research topics and training courses which can be announced in the programme and invites the supervisors. - 4.
+- 3. The Head of the Doctoral Programme specifies the research topics and training courses which can be announced in the programme and submits the accreditation of the supervisors to the Council of the Doctoral School of Physics. - 4.
 Professional work of the doctoral students enrolled in the doctoral programme is directed by the supervisor. - 5.
 The supervisor and the Head of the Doctoral Programme approves the course units to be assigned to the doctoral students.